stefjnl/LocalAI-Knowledge/README.md

 # LocalAI Knowledge Assistant

-A comprehensive personal AI knowledge assistant that transforms your accumulated digital knowledge into an intelligent, searchable system using local LLM hardware for complete privacy and control.
+A comprehensive personal AI knowledge assistant that transforms accumulated digital knowledge into an intelligent, searchable system using local LLM hardware for complete privacy and control.

 ## ??
 Project Vision